awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 The organization management account does not have to enable Security Hub in order to manage the Security Hub administrator account\.

-However, if the organization management account chooses itself as the Security Hub administrator account, it must have Security Hub enabled\.
-If it does not already have Security Hub enabled, it must enable Security Hub manually\.
+ Security Hub recommends that the organization management account is not the Security Hub administrator account\.
+However, if the organization management account does choose itself as the Security Hub administrator account, it must have Security Hub enabled\.
+If it does not have Security Hub enabled, it must enable Security Hub manually\.
 Security Hub cannot be enabled automatically for the organization management account\.

 **To designate a Security Hub administrator account from the **Welcome to Security Hub** page**